RuiGao9/pyscimis/README.md

->_Once you open the CIMIS website, you can quickly check data from the nearest station.
-If that is not enough for your farm or study site, this repository based on the **spatial CIMIS** dataset gives you another option._
+>_Once you open the CIMIS website (new version), you can quickly check data from the nearest station.
+If you want to know the ETo at a specific location for a specific time period, you may want to check this repository based on the **spatial CIMIS** dataset.<br> Because we are working on high-resolution ETo, we also provide the corresponding ETo as a reference._

 ## Features